insin/nwb/docs/Commands.md

 Builds the project.

-**In React apps:**
+**In React/web apps:**

 A static build will be created in `public/build/`, with `app.js` and `app.css` files plus any other resources used.

 Separate `vendor.js` and `vendor.css` files will be built for any dependencies used from `node_modules`.

-By default, static builds are created in production mode:

-* The Babel 5 [constant-elements](https://github.com/babel/babel.github.io/blob/862b43db93e48762671267034a50c30c00e433e2/docs/advanced/transformers/optimisation/react/constant-elements.md) and [inline-elements](https://github.com/babel/babel.github.io/blob/862b43db93e48762671267034a50c30c00e433e2/docs/advanced/transformers/optimisation/react/inline-elements.md) React optimisation transforms will be used.
-* code will be minified and have dead code elimination performed on it (for example, to remove development mode features from React).
+By default, static builds are created in production mode.
+Code will be minified and have dead code elimination performed on it (for example to remove unreachable, or development-mode only, code).

-To create a development build, set the `NODE_ENV` environment variable to `'development'` when running the `build` command.

-nwb supports a cross-platform way of doing this, using [argv-set-env](https://github.com/kentcdodds/argv-set-env):
+To create a development build, set the `NODE_ENV` environment variable to `'development'` when running the `build` command; nwb supports a cross-platform way of doing this, using [argv-set-env](https://github.com/kentcdodds/argv-set-env):

 ```
+# Will work on Windows
 nwb build --set-env-NODE_ENV=development

+# Won't work on Windows
+NODE_ENV=development nwb build
 ```

+**In React apps only:**

+In production mode builds, the Babel 5 [constant-elements](https://github.com/babel/babel.github.io/blob/862b43db93e48762671267034a50c30c00e433e2/docs/advanced/transformers/optimisation/react/constant-elements.md) and [inline-elements](https://github.com/babel/babel.github.io/blob/862b43db93e48762671267034a50c30c00e433e2/docs/advanced/transformers/optimisation/react/inline-elements.md) React optimisation transforms will be used.

 **In React component modules and other web modules:**